Kramerev3axr/Boot2vWiiGUI/README.md

 # Installation
 1. Download [Boot2vWii](https://github.com/WiiDatabase/Boot2vWii)
 2. Download the lastest release of [Boot2vWiiGUI]()
-3. Extract the contents of Boot2vWiiGUI into the root folder of Boot2vWii
+3. Put Boot2vWiiGUI.jar into the root folder of Boot2vWii
 4. Set 'path.txt' to the path of your Msys2 installation.
 It should be formatted as `[Drive:]/path_to_installation/msys2.exe`